Yu-Nie/chatbot/README.md

 There are lots of tutorials and online resources available, however some are outdated and some don't working at all.

-I gathered the articles and some top rated repos about buidling a custmized chatbot, with ability to answer based on provided materials.
+I gathered the articles and some github repos about buidling a custmized chatbot, with ability to answer based on provided materials.

 Here is a summary for the links and I also uploaded code that works perfectly fine itself or with some adjustments.